 Honey Cornbread Muffins

 There’s honey in the batter to add sweetness and moisture, as well as drizzled on top.
-If you like sweeter cornbread, this is the recipe for you.
+If you like sweet cornbread muffins, this is the recipe for you.

 It’s an easy whisk-together recipe that follows standard muffin-making protocol.
 A bowl of dry ingredients, a bowl of wet ingredients, add wet to dry, fold, and bake.

-The milk is Silk Unsweetened Vanilla Almond Milk and I love it.
+The milk I used was Silk Unsweetened Vanilla Almond Milk and I love it.
 It only has 30-calorie per 8 ounces, tastes great, and if I need a milk for baking, vegan or otherwise, it’s what I use most often.
 All Silk products are dairy-free and gluten-free and I like that Silk is committed to and believes in the benefits of a plant-based diet.

-I combatted the dryness issue that often plagues cornbread by using a bit of coconut oil (you cannot taste it) and sour cream in addition to the melted butter in the batter.
-Between oil, sour cream, and butter, there’s no excuse for dryness unless you overbake.
+I combatted the dryness issue that often plagues cornbread by using a bit of coconut oil (you can’t taste it) and sour cream in addition to the melted butter in the batter.
+Between the oil, sour cream, and butter, there’s no excuse for dryness unless you over bake the cornbread muffins.
 Less is more with cornbread because it can become dried out and overdone quickly.